AlexeyKalina/code-completion-evaluation/README.md

     }
 ```

-There are many options to use the evaluation in headless mode.
+There are many options to start the evaluation in headless mode.
 Some of them are listed below.

 #### Run from command line:
   1. Add `-Djava.awt.headless=true` to jvm-options.
 [Instruction](https://www.jetbrains.com/help/idea/tuning-the-ide.html).
   2. Create command line launcher for Intellij IDEA.
 [Instruction](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html).
-  3. Run command `<Intellij IDEA> evaluate-completion [path_to_config]`.
+  3. Run command `<Intellij IDEA> evaluate-completion [PATH-TO-CONFIG]`.
   4. If `path_to_config` missing, default config path will be used (`config.json`).
   5. If config missing, default config will be created.
 Fill settings in default config before restarting evaluation.